 - Hand cream

 Between all of the diaper changes, spit-ups, and feedings, new moms are constantly washing their hands.
-Add some messed up hormones into the mix and you have the perfect recipe for dry hands!
-A really good hand cream can help with that.
+Add some messed-up hormones into the mix and you have the perfect recipe for dry hands!
+Really good hand cream can help with that.
 You might even consider this Burt’s Bees gift set for dry hands.

 - Face wipes

 Have I mentioned that new moms don’t get to shower enough?

 Reading really helped me get through some of the late-night nursing sessions and long days at home alone.
 It gave me an opportunity to unwind while the baby was napping.